apache/arrow/docs/source/cpp/compute.rst

 Pairwise functions
 ~~~~~~~~~~~~~~~~~~~~
-Pairwise functions are unary vector functions that performs a binary operation on
+Pairwise functions are unary vector functions that perform a binary operation on
 a pair of elements in the input array, typically on adjacent elements.
 The n-th
 output is computed by applying the binary operation on the n-th and (n-p)-th,
 where p is the period.
 The default period is 1.
 The period can also be negative.